dwightwatson/dwightwatson.com-gatsby/src/markdown/119-speed-up-your-laravel-tests-by-70-with-this-one-simple-trick.md

     parent::setUp();

     if (!static::$migrationsRun) {
-        Artisan::call(&#039;migrate&#039;);
+        Artisan::call('migrate');
         static::$migrationsRun = true;
     }
 }
 ```

-I gather not everyone will have a similar setup (using database transactions instead of migrations, and performing the migration in the `setUp` method - perhaps you just manually migrate before running the suite), but if you do then it&#039;s an easy win.
+I gather not everyone will have a similar setup (using database transactions instead of migrations, and performing the migration in the `setUp` method - perhaps you just manually migrate before running the suite), but if you do then it's an easy win.